PrincetonUniversity/gpu_programming_intro/03_your_first_gpu_job/README.md

 $ cat slurm-*.out
 ```

-You can monitor the progress of the job with `squeue -u $USER`.
+You can monitor the progress of the job with `squeue --me`.
 Once the job completes, view the output with `cat slurm-*.out`.

 ## TensorFlow